Jake Edwards (footballer, born 1976)

-Jake Edwards (born 11 May 1976) is a professional sports executive who is currently the President of the United Soccer League, the organising body that operates the USL Championship, USL League One and USL League Two.
+Jake Edwards (born 11 May 1976) is an English professional sports executive who currently is the CEO of English League One Club Huddersfield Town, and was formerly the President of the United Soccer League, the organising body that operates the USL Championship, USL League One and USL League Two.
 A two-time All-Colonial Athletic Association selection during his collegiate soccer career at James Madison University, Edwards made more than 250 professional appearances in both his native England and the United States before joining the sport's executive ranks.

 Early life

 Edwards was born in Manchester, England.
 As a child, his family moved to New Jersey, USA where he attended Hanover Park High School, playing soccer all four years.
 He was a ball boy at the 1994 FIFA World Cup.

 After graduating from Hanover Park High School, Edwards played at James Madison University.
 Edwards was a standout forward for the Dukes, and his 31 goals in 62 appearances are currently tied for 10th all-time in JMU's history.

 During his time at JMU, Edwards was twice named to the CAA All-Conference Team, earning Second Team honors in his junior season in 1996 and First Team honors in his senior season in 1997 alongside future Major League Soccer players including Richie Kotschau (George Mason) and Adin Brown (William & Mary).
 Following his graduation with a Bachelor's of Science degree from JMU, Edwards returned to the United Kingdom to begin his professional career.